bhamblin2026/wmrn-radio-history-archive/content/accessions/wmrn-2026-001-joe-ionno-photographs-digital.md

 ## Description

-Group of four digital photographs depicting Joe Ionno in association with WMRN, including images at the station and at a 67th anniversary event.
-Images were shared digitally by Tony Ionno, grandson of Joe Ionno.
-Dates, photographer, and original formats unknown at time of intake.
+This accession consists of four digital photographs depicting Joe Ionno in association with WMRN.
+Images include photographs taken at the station and at a 67th anniversary event.
+The images were shared digitally by Tony Ionno, grandson of Joe Ionno.
+Exact dates of creation, original photographer, and original physical formats remain unknown at time of cataloging.

 ## Archival Notes

-Condition: Good (digital image; original condition unknown)
+This accession was received in digital format only.
+Original physical photographs were not transferred to the archive.
+Rights status remains undetermined pending further documentation.